dachiefjustice/vm-vulnlab/README.md

 # Web Vulnlab VM
-This repo provides a **free and open-source web-focused security training environment** for Linux, Windows, and MacOS.
+This repo provides a **free and open-source security training environment** focused on web security.
 It packages **10+ intentionally vulnerable web apps** with a [Kali Linux Vagrant VM](https://www.kali.org/docs/virtualization/install-vagrant-guest-vm/).
 Use it to:
 - Better understand vulnerabilities by analyzing and exploiting them
 - Practice penetration testing safely and easily
 - Create security trainings/workshops

-**Massive thanks** to the authors and contributors of these vulnerable apps!
-This repo simply packages their work in a convenient way.
+**Big thanks** to the authors and contributors of these vulnerable apps!
+This repo packages their work in a convenient-to-use way.

 [**Watch this video**](https://github.com/dachiefjustice/vm-vulnlab/raw/main/docs/vm-vulnlab-demo-edited.mp4) to quickly understand how to use this repo.